Rules and Regulations for Architects

 D. Applicants for reciprocity and renewal must certify completion of continuing education in accordance with the Board’s requirements for continuing education.

-E. If a new application is approved after renewal applications have been mailed, then that applicant’s registration shall be valid for 27 months.
+E. If a new application is approved after renewal applications have been mailed, then that applicant’s registration shall be valid for twenty-seven (27) months.

 A. Evaluation of education and training credits shall be at the discretion of the Board and in general accordance to NCARB criteria.

-G. All applicants may retake failed divisions of the examination as many times as the applicant wishes and must pay a new fee at each re-examination.
+G. All applicants may retake failed divisions of the ARE® as many times as the applicant wishes and must pay a new fee at each re-examination.

 1.7 Practice Rules

 A. Architect’s Seal and Stamp

 1. Seal – The seal is a symbol, one and one half inches (1 ½”) in diameter consisting of two (2) concentric circles; the outer being one and one half inches (1 ½”) in diameter and the inner being one and one eighth inches (1 1/8”) in diameter.
 The space between the circles shall contain the name of the architect at the top and the word “Architect” at the bottom.
 The inner circle contains the State emblem and the architect’s certificate number.
 The word “Registered” shall appear below the State’s emblem, just above the word “Architect” in the space between circles.

 2. The Board shall loan each architect the right to purchase an individual stamp capable of imprinting the seal to be used, as hereinafter directed in the following paragraph, on all documents prepared by the architect or under the architect's responsible control, for use in the State of Rhode Island, for the purpose of manually imprinting the drawings, specifications or project manual, and other documents.
 An electronically generated seal may be used in lieu of the hand stamp.